OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_hosted.rst

 .. note::

-    The OpenNebula Hosted Service does not offer support for VMWare resources.
+    The OpenNebula Hosted Service does not offer support for VMware resources.

 .. note::